dbt-labs/docs.getdbt.com/website/docs/guides/core-to-cloud-3.md

 - Access column-level lineage (CLL) for the resources in your dbt project. <Lifecycle status="enterprise"/>

 ### Caveats
-- There has been at least one successful job run in the production deployment environment.
+- There must be at least one successful job run in the production deployment environment for Explorer to populate information.
 - Familiarize yourself with dbt Explorer’s features to fully leverage its capabilities to avoid missed opportunities for efficiency gains.

 ## What's next?